-- Develop an understanding of how individuals develop cognitively, physically, emotionally, and socially and how these aspects work together to impact behavior and learning. - Identify how educators can accommodate for the diversity of students in an educational setting. - Describe how educational research in the areas of behavioral, cognitive, and constructivist perspectives of learning and motivation can enhance educational practice. - Understand and evaluate various learner centered approaches to planning and instruction. - Define student motivation and identify factors that influence it. - Begin to develop an understanding of assessment instruments and their interpretations. - Identify the attitudes and skills of effective instruction. - Understand, compare, and evaluate various cooperative learning approaches. - Identify the stages of cognitive development and adjust approaches to learning accordingly. - Identify strategies to improve learner's social skills and prosocial behaviours. - Describe, analyze, and compare learning and thinking styles. - Understand and explain the concepts and theories of intelligence.
+- Identify and discuss different ways that students learn. - Develop an understanding of how individuals develop cognitively, physically, emotionally, and socially and how these aspects work together to impact behavior and learning. - Identify how educators can accommodate for the diversity of students in an educational setting. - Describe how educational research in the areas of behavioral, cognitive, and constructivist perspectives of learning and motivation can enhance educational practice. - Understand and evaluate various learner centered approaches to planning and instruction. - Define student motivation and identify factors that influence it. - Begin to develop an understanding of assessment instruments and their interpretations. - Identify the attitudes and skills of effective instruction. - Understand, compare, and evaluate various cooperative learning approaches. - Identify the stages of cognitive development and adjust approaches to learning accordingly. - Identify strategies to improve learner's social skills and prosocial behaviours. - Describe, analyze, and compare learning and thinking styles. - Understand and explain the concepts and theories of intelligence.